Chapter 7 : Back to School

 "I just hope I don't have too many classes with him and his croonies this year."

 "At least you haven't known him as long as the rest of us have, Lacey.
 You've only spent half a year with him.
-We've had to deal with him every year."
+We've had to deal with him every year," Ariadne complained.

 When we got to the potion's dungeon, I said goodbye to my friends as they headed off to Arithmacy.

-And commence awkward moment.
-Without my friends, I felt uncomfortable.
-There weren't very many students present and, so far, I was the only Slytherin.
+Commence the awkward moment.
+Without my friends, I suddenly felt uncomfortable.
+There weren't very many students present in the hushed classroom and, so far, I was the only Slytherin.
 I heard footsteps and male voices approaching so I turned around to see who was coming down the hall.

-Draco Malfoy, Blaise Zambini and Theodore (or Teddy, as the Slytherins called him) Nott were walking this way.
+Draco Malfoy, Blaise Zambini and Theodore (or Teddy, as the Slytherins called him) Nott walked through the door.
 Wow, I lucked out.
-Of all the people in Slytherin who I thought would have been smart enough to progress, these were the people I was stuck with.
+Of all the people in Slytherin who I thought would have been smart enough to progress to this class, these were the people I was stuck with.
 It's not like we hated each other, we just weren't all too great of friends.

 "Hey Lacey."
-Blaise greeted me as the three of them came up.
+Blaise greeted me as the three of them came up to sit at my table.

 "Hi guys," I responded lamely.